textlint/textlint/README.md

 :information_source: See [docs/plugin.md](docs/plugin.md)

-#### Processor Plugin
+#### Support file format

+textlint support Markdown and plain text by default.

-Processor Plugin add new file format support.
+Install **Processor Plugin** and add new file format support.
 If you want to use textlint for HTML, use [textlint-plugin-html](https://github.com/textlint/textlint-plugin-html "textlint-plugin-html") as plugin.

     npm install textlint-plugin-html